Download executive summary: Executive Summary [PDF]

 This extends to other inter-related issues of critical importance to human and ecological survival, also grossly underfunded ie climate financing (local, national or transnational financing to address climate change); disaster response and disaster risk reduction; habitat protection and conservation of global biodiversity; the protection of global health and the role of the WHO; global pandemic surveillance and control; conflict prevention, post-conflict reconstruction, UN peacebuilding and peacekeeping; poverty and inequality.

 The F-35 is as good as any to make this ‘value for money’ case.
-Had the $2 trillion estimated global total lifetime cost of F-35 programme been applied to the activities/areas/agencies listed above, this is what the global community would be receiving instead:
+Had the $2 trillion estimated global total lifetime cost of F-35 programme been applied to the activities/areas/agencies listed above, the global community would receive any one of the following 10 items; and all ten items with 10 years of military spending at $2 trillion p/a (2020/21 figures):

 - Climate finance for 20 years